 Here's an example of a resume with a photo:

 Resume templates with pictures

-Here are three stunning resume samples with pictures that can help you get noticed:
+Here are three stunning resume samples with pictures that got the layout just right:

-There are all sorts of designs in Kickresume’s Online Resume Builder, with or without a photograph.
+Lastly, there are all sorts of designs in Kickresume’s Resume Builder, both with or without a photograph.
 You can choose one that suits your position and country the best.
-The perfect resume and cover letter are just a click away.